-Apples do not reproduce true to type, meaning that the tree from the seed will produce apples that are almost certain to be different than the parent.
+Apples do not reproduce true to type, meaning that the tree grown from a specific variety of seed will produce apples almost certain to be different than the parent.
 You can have fun and experiment, but don't expect to have the same fruit.

 Also, almost all varieties are unable to pollinate themselves.
 They rely on insects like bees to transfer pollen.
-Unless you pollinate the tree yourself by hand, there is no way to know who the other parent variety is.
+Unless you pollinate the tree yourself by hand, there is no way to know the variety of the other parent tree.

 What Are Some Problems That Could Occur?

 There's a very good chance the apples won't even be edible.
-Many apple trees are pollinated by crabapples, which are usually small and inedible or, well, just not very tasty.
+Many apple trees are pollinated by crabapples, which are usually small and inedible or just not very tasty.
 The chances of getting a truly delicious apple are very small.

 Seeds from your dwarf apple tree will often produce full-sized trees.
 Many of these dwarf trees sold are created by grafting the variety onto a dwarfing rootstock.
 The variety itself may have the full-size genes which are dominant and will produce a full sized tree despite the dwarf variety seed.

 Where Do New Varieties Come From?

 Many new varieties are genetic mutations that have occurred on established trees.
 They are tested in trials for factors like taste, disease resistance, and hardiness.
 If they are desirable, they are grafted onto rootstock.
-Some organizations like the North American Fruit Explorers work on breeding and finding new varieties.
+Some organizations like North American Fruit Explorers work on breeding and finding new varieties.

 Once in a while, lucky finds are accidentally discovered among trees grown from seeds.